 - Memorial Day celebrated on May 29, 2023- there is no school

-We will be continuing the unit, “Non-Fiction Book Clubs.”
+We will be starting our next unit, “Non-Fiction Book Clubs.”
 This unit will teach the children to facilitate their own group discussions.
 The students will be creating their own jobs to contribute to group conversations.
 As a class, we will be bringing back our information on the different non-fiction reading skills, such as solving tricky words, understanding text features, and working on the main idea of books.
 The students will be able to compare and contrast the information and structure in their books to share with their peers.
 All in all, this unit is giving the autonomy to the students to conduct their own discussions to bring back to our meeting area to share in a whole group setting.
 At home, students should continue to read both non-fiction and fiction books.
 To build comprehension, students can be asked many questions about the characters in the book (fiction), or the main idea with supporting details (non-fiction).

 The students will continue our unit called, Gripping Narrative Stories, where they will write a short story that will have their readers on the “edge of their seats.”
 First, the students will think of a real-life story to then exaggerate to create a fictional narrative.
 Throughout the unit, the students will be learning how to make a story suspenseful.
 They will be working with their peers to make sure their readers understand their story, as well as “sitting on the edge of their seats.”
 At home, the students can work on identifying a beginning, middle, and end of stories.
 Not to mention, whisper reading all writing to make sure that everything written makes sense.
 Editing and revision are very important.